sal2222/heat/README.md

 # heat

+This project includes code to download and process gridded climate data.

 `.Rmd` files display R code; `.md` files display output

 `bases.md` processes a set of shapefiles with a gridded network